 Evaluate current arrangements of Aboriginal peoples’ participation in Sea Country management and establish an effective Aboriginal engagement framework.

 Investigate the impacts of climate change on Aboriginal communities and culture in the marine estate and develop strategies to reduce or adapt to this risk (new project).

 Cultural fishing funds

-Delivering targeted funds to increase economic opportunities for Aboriginal people in the fishing and seafood industry (new project).
+Delivering targeted funds to increase economic opportunities for Aboriginal people in the fishing and seafood industry.

 Cultural research and monitoring

 Develop a research, monitoring and evaluation approach that is integrated with the Aboriginal engagement framework (Aboriginal engagement project) and aligns with overall Monitoring Program.

 Deliver ‘Elders as Mentors’ project in each marine park.
 Elders are important knowledge holders in Aboriginal communities.
 This new project provides a special opportunity to respect and honour Aboriginal Elders as experts to spend time alongside marine estate staff and impart knowledge so that a greater respect and appreciation of Sea Country and Aboriginal cultural values can be obtained.

 Enhance opportunities for Aboriginal employment in NSW Government to manage Sea Country

 Develop Sea Country plans with Aboriginal communities.
 Sea Country plans are an important way for Aboriginal people to determine their custodian roles, responsibilities and priorities to care for Sea Country and protect their cultures.
 It also provides important cultural information such as cultural management practices, subsistence fishing and continuity of cultural traditions to be handed down for future generations.